MicrosoftDocs/power-platform/power-virtual-agents/advanced-connectors.md

 - **Premium Connectors**, which require specific Power Automate plans

-- **Custom Connectors**, which let you connect to any publicly available API for services not covered by existing connectors.
+- **Custom Connectors**, which let you connect to any publicly available API for services not covered by existing connectors

 ### Integration with Microsoft Copilot Studio